neondatabase/neon/docs/rfcs/017-user-management.md

 the console is primary, and Postgres catalog is a replica.

-This RFC proposes to address problems 1. and 2. by making Postgres a source of truth for roles/databases and only caching this info in Postgres.
+This RFC proposes to address problems 1. and 2. by making Postgres a source of truth for roles/databases and only caching this info in the console.
 So using the replication analogy, now the Postgres catalog will be primary, and the console will be a replica.
 Problem 3 is a bit different and could be addressed by ditching the web_access user and using, e.g., JWT auth for the @username user so that we do not introduce a new user (JWT is needed since we don't know users password).